 (2) Any person proposing a Type 3 or 4 change must submit an application for either a construction ACDP, new permit, or permit modification, whichever is appropriate.

-(3) The Department must be notified of any corrections and revisions to the plans and specifications upon becoming aware of the changes.
+(3) DEQ must be notified of any corrections and revisions to the plans and specifications upon becoming aware of the changes.

 (4) Where a permit issued in accordance with OAR 340 divisions 216 or 218 includes construction approval for future changes for operational flexibility, the notice requirements in this rule are waived for the approved changes.